aboltins/readme-generator/demo-readme.md

 ## Questions

-If you have any questions or want to check out my other projects, please visit me on [GitHub](https://github.com/aboltins) or feel free to email me at <demo@demo.com>.
+If you have any questions or want to check out my other projects, please visit me on [GitHub](https://github.com/aboltins) or feel free to email me at <demo@demo.demo>.